 Where there is no friction or discord, there is no movement or learning

-Consulting a 12-month long corporate leadership process we bring experts in from various areas to talk with the participants, I enforce a 50/50 time (50% for lecture 50% class discussion and interaction) on every speaker, this goes for me as well.
+Consulting a 12-month long corporate leadership process, we bring experts from various areas to talk with the participants.
+I enforce a 50/50 time (50% for lecture 50% class discussion and interaction) on every speaker; this goes for me as well.

 In a recent leadership discussion on ‘Systemic Human Resources Policies that Help/ Hinder Leadership,’ I felt it would be a bore.
 But the class got engaged and kept openly challenging the speaker.

 At one point, the vice president of Human Resources (the person who contracted me) looks at me and states, “I don’t like how this is going, Mike, do something.
 We have to stop this.
 I’m going to say something.”
 I calmly responded, “Let it go a bit longer.
 The class is learning.
 The speaker is fine.”
 We let the discussion go, and it lasted almost 2 hours, an hour longer than scheduled.

 During our closing processing and application from the day, most of the class mentioned how much they enjoyed the HR and leadership discussion.
 Many stated it was one of the best class experiences they’ve had in the last 8 months.

 While we were at the bar afterward, many came up to the speaker from HR, the VP of HR, and me to thank us and continue the conversation.
 Someone said, “For the first time, I can see how bringing together multiple people to create a shared, known, and useful organization is tough as a leader.
 I better understand this leadership process’s point after hearing the class today.”
 I smiled and thanked him.
 The VP of HR told me, “I still did not like the day, and it made me very uncomfortable.”
 “That’s the point,” I said.